Worried about how your fence will stand up to high winds? Fear not!

 Vinyl is a great option material for building a fence that, when properly reinforced with metal and additional fasteners, can stand up to high winds while providing full privacy.
 Like other privacy fences, a vinyl fence will take the brunt of the wind head-on.
 However, unlike wood vinyl has some 'give' which allows it to bend slightly without breaking or collapsing.

 Vinyl is typically cheaper than wood and is also more durable and low-maintenance.
 The synthetic material will look great for a long time as it is less susceptible to things like rot, insect damage and mold than wood.
-Vinyl can be a great option if you’re interested in a combination of value pricing and high wind resistance.
+Vinyl can be a great option if you're interested in a combination of value pricing and high wind resistance.
+For some additional styles check out our vinyl fence ideas post.

 Regardless of which fence style you choose, it's always best to have your fence professionally installed.
 Contractors will use higher quality materials and expert installation techniques that will make your fence stronger and last longer.